Myanmar ruling party concedes as Suu Kyi heads for poll landslide

 JUBILATION

-Traffic slowed to a walking pace through the jubilant crowd outside the NLD headquarters.
+Traffic squeezed at a walking pace through the jubilant crowd outside the NLD headquarters.
 Hundreds of people, many sporting the party's colour of red and a peacock logo, waved flags and cheered as results were announced and projected onto a screen hung from the building.

 "I'm very happy about the result," said Hnin Si, 60, a trader in Yangon.
 "The people have suffered for 50 years.
 I believe Aung San Suu Kyi will make the country a better place."